 As part of this process, the International Institute entered an agreement with the Biblioteca Nacional for the donation of volumes from our collection that the Biblioteca Nacional does not have in its holdings.
 I was honored to meet with Biblioteca Nacional Director Ana Santos Aramburo for the signing of the agreement, which ensures that the works donated by the Institute will have their provenance identified and provides for a special exhibit at the BN marking the Institute's 125th anniversary.

-Even in the midst of Madrid’s June and July heat, the International Institute remains a vital force for U.S.-Spain educational and cultural exchange.
-We invite you to attend our events, use the Library, and become involved in activities at the Institute when Miguel Ángel, 8 returns to its full schedule after a brief pause for August vacations.
+Even in the midst of Madrid's June and July heat, the International Institute remains a vital force for US-Spain educational and cultural exchange.
+We invite you to attend our events, use the Library, and become involved in activities at the Institute when Miguel Ángel returns to his full schedule after a brief pause for August vacations.